ihesp/rcesm1/_sources/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-RCESM Quickstart Guide and Development Doc
+R-CESM Quickstart Guide and Development Doc
 ==========================================

 Table of contents